atidyshirt/University/ENCE360/Assignments/assignment_2021/report/report.md

 ### Performance analysis

-Below is a comparison of the provided binary vs the assessment implementation were taken using the Lab computers and run a large download test and a small download test *(test files are included in `./report`)*.
+Below is a comparison of the provided binary vs the assessment implementation, these were analysed using the Lab computers.
+The comparison was run using a large download test and a small download test *(test files are included in `./report`)*.
-These were done using the provided script (`./analysis.py`) to run each test-case three times and take the average across a range of threads $T = \{1 < t < 20\}$, where $T$ is the set containing test cases where
+These were done using the provided python script (`./analysis.py`) to run each test-case three times and take the average across a range of threads $T = \{1 < t < 20\}$, where $T$ is the set containing test cases where
 $t$ is the number of threads used in that test case.
 The results can be seen in the figures below: